 GET YOUR WORK NOTICED!

 Now that you have made a decision to participate in the Symposium, you will need to prepare and submit an abstract for consideration.
-An abstract is a paragraph that condenses a large research project into a structured summary description.
+An abstract is a document that condenses a large research project into a structured summary description.
 The abstract should be written in such a way that it provides the reader with a clear picture of your work.
+You will ned to provide two abstracts.
+One will be a maximum of 250 words, and the second is not to exceed 125 words, The shorter abstract will be used for the program brochure.

 - Undergraduate students attending any of Kent State's eight campuses and representing any major are eligible to participate.